marcobevilacqua94/javacleanup/README.md

 500 is the approximate size in bytes of the document

 300 is the transaction timeout in seconds

+true means the operations will be upserts, put false (or anything else) if you want inserts

 have a bucket called test, with a scope called test, and two collections, one called warmup and one called test.
 Flush after every run